Claim: Photographs show a series of cranes falling into the water while attempting to retrieve a submerged automobile.

 So after having lunch in the local pub you call your boss and explain why you can't return to work that afternoon.
 Okay?

-Origins: The first eight photographs in this series — showing a crane attempting to retrieve an automobile from a body of water, the crane tipping and falling into the water itself, and a second crane fishing both vehicles out of the water — appear to be genuine photographs of an incident that reportedly took place in Ireland at Roundstone Pier, Conemmara, Galway, around September 2004 (as described in one breathless, paragraph-long sentence):
+Origins: The first eight photographs in this series — showing a crane attempting to retrieve an automobile from a body of water, the crane tipping and falling into the water itself, and a second crane fishing both vehicles out of the water — are genuine photographs of an incident that took place in Ireland at Roundstone Pier, Conemmara, Galway, around September 2004 (as described in one news account's breathless, paragraph-long sentence):

 We have certainly have had our ups and downs in the village this year what with somebody falling off the village wall, thank god not killed, and then in the wee hours of Saturday morning, a car goes into the Harbour, with a young man at the wheel, the car landed upside down and if it was not for the vigilance Mary King who